 This recipe is often used on a dog elimination diet for allergies.
 To learn more about how to detect and treat food allergies, as well as how to conduct your own controlled elimination diet:

-This recipe will yield approximately 1 lb of food.
+This recipe will yield approximately 2 cups of food.
 Equating to 603 calories (Kcals) Approximately enough servings of food for one day for a 25 lb dog to maintain weight.